henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 corresponding YANG clients.

-In essence, incorporating a complete YANG module is not required to enable the initiation of YANG Telemetry within a very specific scope.
+In essence, incorporating a complete YANG module is not required to enable the initiation of Concise YANG Telemetry within a very specific scope.

 # Subscription Content and State

-Two generic YANG notification statements for update records are introduced by YANG Push augments to enable the following capabilities:
+Two generic YANG notification statements for Update Records are introduced by YANG Datastore Subscriptions augments to enable the following capabilities:

 push-update:

 : A notification that includes a complete (and potentially filtered) update of data node values of YANG datastore nodes per the terms of a subscription.

 push-change-update:

 : A notification that includes an incremental (and potentially filtered) update of data node values of YANG datastore nodes since the last (change-)update notification.

-Every update notification (bundle) in a Series that is the context of a subscription is emitted per the characteristics of the subscription state maintained by the YANG datastore.
+Every Update Record Notification (Bundle) Message in a Series that is the context of a subscription is emitted per the characteristics of the subscription state maintained by the YANG datastore.
 Subscription state can be created on the YANG datastore during manufacturing, onboarding, enrollment, deployment, or maintenance of the YANG datastore.
+Most typically, subscription state is created by a YANG Client (e.g. a Network Management System) via a dynamic subscription.

 ## Selection Filter